six-two/mkdocs-toggle-sidebar-plugin/README.md

 `m` | toggle navigation **m**enu
 `t` | toggle **T**OC

+### Exported functions

+This plugin exposes some JavaScript functions, that can show, hide or toggle the visibility of the sidebars.
+You can see how they are called in `docs/javascript-functions.md`.

 ## Theme support

 Theme            | Theme version | Plugin version | Status